How Oregon is importing the SEC to the Pac-12

 "It's an ungodly amount of time, effort," Cristobal said.
 "But you have to, man.
 You have to take a deep dive into your guys."

 Cristobal comes from the Saban school of ruthless, relentless recruiting that powers the elites.
-He's the guy who helped get blue-chip prospects such as Cam Robinson, Calvin Ridley, Jerry Jeudy, Minkah Fitzpatrick, Jonah Williams, Da'Ron Payne, Quinnen Williams and Alex Leatherwood to Tuscaloosa a few years back.
+He's the guy who helped get blue-chip prospects such as Cam Robinson, Calvin Ridley, Jerry Jeudy, Minkah Fitzpatrick, Jonah Williams, Daron Payne, Quinnen Williams and Alex Leatherwood to Tuscaloosa a few years back.

-Cristobal is starting off well, as Oregon's 2019 class was the best class for the Ducks ever on paper.
-They were ranked sixth by ESPN with 10 of its 25 signees being ESPN 300 members, including No. 1 overall recruit Kayvon Thibodeaux, a defensive end out of Los Angeles.
+Cristobal is starting off well, as Oregon's 2019 class was the best for the Ducks ever on paper.
+They were ranked sixth by ESPN with 10 of the 25 signees being ESPN 300 members, including No. 1 overall recruit Kayvon Thibodeaux, a defensive end out of Los Angeles.
 Cristobal signed 21 ESPN 300 members in his first two classes.

-What really stood out was the raiding of California.
-A pipeline that helped make Kelly so successful during his time in Eugene, Cristobal hit the Golden State even harder, signing 12 from there, eight being ESPN 300 members or four-star prospects.
+What really stood out was the raiding of California, a pipeline that helped make Kelly so successful during his time in Eugene.
+Cristobal hit the Golden State even harder, signing 12 from there, eight being ESPN 300 members or four-star prospects.

 With #ScoDucks lighting up Twitter as Southern California prospects' Bat Signal, Cristobal took full advantage of the recent struggles of USC and UCLA by signing seven of the state's top 50 players.
 USC and UCLA combined to sign eight.